notacatventures/.github/profile/README.md

 # Not a cat

-> Clever apps, not just whiskers

-Welcome to my one-person SaaS adventure.
-I'm building thoughtful, impactful applications that solve real problems.
-No fluff.
+Building startups

 ## About

 ![](./banner.png)

-I'm a solo entrepreneur passionate about creating meaningful software.
-Currently bootstrapping my way through the SaaS landscape, focusing on building products that deliver genuine value.
+I'm a solo entrepreneur focused on creating vertical startups that deliver high value.

-## Current Focus

-- Building and launching MVPs quickly
-- Validating ideas through real user feedback
-- Creating sustainable, bootstrapped businesses

 ## Paws and browse